DeNA/Anjin/README.md

 ## Settings for game title

-After installing the UPM package in the game title project, configure and implement the following.
+After installing the UPM package in the game title Unity project, configure and implement the following.

 - Generate and configure the AutopilotSettings.asset file
 - Generate and configure the .asset file for the Agent to be used